 Break down what the concerns and risks would be for each type of bait.

-Anticoagulants: Options are either monitor PT/PTT or start Vitamin K1 therapy.
-Treat with Vitamin K1 (phytonadione) for 30 days since many of the anticoagulant baits in the U.S. are still second generation.
+Anticoagulants: Options are to either monitor PT/PTT or start Vitamin K1 therapy.
+Treat with Vitamin K1 (phytonadione) for 30 days since many of the anticoagulant baits in the US are still second generation.

 Bromethalin: While it does take more bait to be a problem in comparison to anticoagulants and cholecalciferol, once signs occur from bromethalin, treatment options are limited.
 Decontamination (emesis/activated charcoal) to prevent issues are the primary goal with exposures to bromethalin.
 Attempt to determine amount ingested (remember for a 0.01% bait there will be 2.83 mg of bromethain per 1 ounce of bait) and this chart can be used to help determine how worried you should be.
 Owners should continue to monitor the pet at home for neurological signs up to four days after the exposure.

-Cholecalciferol: While the least common type of bait, cholecalciferol takes the least amount of bait to be an issue.
-Besides decontamination, monitoring laboratory tests (calcium, phosphorus, BUN and creatinine) daily for four days after exposure as well as obtaining a baseline is generally advised.
-Often the pet will be acting abnormal at home (lethargy, anorexia, vomiting) if problems are occurring.
+Cholecalciferol: Cholecalciferol baits are usually highly concentrated, so it takes a small amount of bait to be an issue.
+Besides decontamination, monitoring laboratory tests (calcium, phosphorus, BUN and creatinine) daily for 4 days after exposure as well as obtaining a baseline is generally advised.
+Often the pet will be acting abnormally at home (lethargy, anorexia, vomiting) if problems are occurring.